ayeletbaynash/Drive-App/README.md

 # Drive-App
 Drive App is a simple file management simulation.
 It allows you to:
 Add files with content, get files and search for text across files

 **Command	Description**
-add [file name] [text]	Adds a file with the given name and content.\n get [file name]	Retrieves the content of the specified file. search [text]	Searches all files for the given text.
+add [file name] [text]	Adds a file with the given name and content.

+get [file name]	Retrieves the content of the specified file.

+search [text]	Searches all files for the given text.

 **Example Usage**